-Preliminary Findings - Demographics
+Key Findings - Demographics

 - Travis County population growth continues to outpace both that of Texas and the US.
-The five county Austin metro area added 55,269 people between 2016 to 2017, or nearly the same size of the entire student body of the University of Texas-Austin, ranking the Austin-Round Rock population growth of 2.7% among the fastest-growing in the country, - The poverty rate in Travis County has declined since the 2015 CSBG Needs Assessment, from 15.9% based on 2013 poverty data, to 12.2% based on 2016 poverty data. - While Travis County does generally well comparatively, the percentage of the population living in deep poverty (50% of the Federal Poverty Level) is higher than both the state and national average.
+The five county Austin metro area added 55,269 people between 2016 to 2017, or nearly the same size of the entire student body of the University of Texas-Austin, ranking the Austin-Round Rock population growth of 2.7% among the fastest-growing in the country. - The poverty rate in Travis County has declined since the 2015 CSBG Needs Assessment, from 15.9% based on 2013 poverty data, to 12.2% based on 2016 Small Area Income Poverty estimates.
+Poverty rates for people of color, women and children are higher than the overall poverty rate for Travis County.